On iterates of rational functions with maximal number of critical values: Groups and semigroups related to rational functions

 \el \pr Clearly, equality \eqref{xer} implies the equality \be \l{egas} (\sigma \circ F )^{\circ (l-1)}\circ \sigma=F^{\circ (l-1)}. \ee Composing now $F $ with the both parts of equality \eqref{egas}, we obtain the equality \be \l{xur} ( F \circ\sigma )^{\circ l}=F^{\circ l}.\ee It follows now from \eqref{xer} and \eqref{xur} that

 \bl \l{lats0} Let $F$ be a simple rational function of degree $m\geq 4$.
 Then $F$ is not a special function. \el \pr The proof follows easily from the analysis of ramifications of special functions.
-Since below we prove a more general result (Lemma \ref{lats}), we omit the details.
+Since below we prove a more general result (Lemma \ref{lats}), we omit it.

 \bt \l{32} Let $F$ be a simple rational function of degree $m\geq 4$.
 Then where $s=\vert \Aut(G_0(F))\vert .$ \et \pr By Corollary \ref{svin1} and \eqref{yby}, we have: